cloudbase/ovs/INSTALL.Windows.md

 external External   Intel(R) PRO/1000 MT Network Connection #2

-We can see that we have a switch(external) created upon adapter name 'Ethernet0' with an internal port under name 'vEthernet (external)'.
+We can see that we have a switch(external) created upon adapter name 'Ethernet0' with the internal ports under name 'br-pif' and 'br-int'.
 Thus resulting into the following ovs-vsctl commands

     % ovs-vsctl add-port br-pif Ethernet0
-    % ovs-vsctl add-port br-pif "vEthernet (external)"

 * Dumping the ports should show the additional ports that were just added.
   Sample output shows up as follows: